Pennsylvania State University-Penn State Abington

 Is Pennsylvania State University-Penn State Abington Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Pennsylvania State University-Penn State Abington earn a median of $63,435, roughly in line with national averages for graduates.
+Ten years out, alumni of Pennsylvania State University-Penn State Abington earn a median of $63,435, roughly in line with the national average for college graduates.

 Earnings Trajectory